przemyslaw-pacek/todo-list-react/README.md

 - Flex
 - Grid
 - React
-- Styled-components
+- Styled-Components
-- Custom hooks
+- Custom Hooks
+- Redux Toolkit
+- Redux Router
 - Redux-Saga
-- Redux-Router

 How to use: